joshkoenig/todo-wp/README.md

 # todo-wp

-Inspired by (ToDoMVC)[http://todomvc.com], a proof-of-concept implementation of the TODO list, using React on the front and WordPress as a storage backend.
+Inspired by [ToDoMVC](http://todomvc.com), a proof-of-concept implementation of the TODO list, using React on the front and WordPress as a storage backend.

 ![React Screen](https://raw.github.com/joshkoenig/todo-wp/master/react_screen.png)
 ![WordPress Screen](https://raw.github.com/joshkoenig/todo-wp/master/wp_admin_screen.png)

 ## Vision

 The goal of this project is to help WordPress developers build their JavaScript skills, particularly around the use of the new REST API.
-This initial implementation is based on the (React example for ToDoMVC)[http://todomvc.com/examples/react/#/], but the vision is to inspire a number of example implementations.
+This initial implementation is based on the [React example for ToDoMVC](http://todomvc.com/examples/react/#/), but the vision is to inspire a number of example implementations.

 Currently the implementation is very simple.
 All posts on the WordPress site are considered TODO items, and their status of "done" or not is managed by simply adding or removing "(done)" from the title.